weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 ## What's Next

-We have curated some resources to help you get started using the client.
+Here are some resources to help you get started using the client.

 ### Recipes

-We have a repository of code recipes that follow popular Weaviate use cases.
-You can run these on the [recipes-ts](https://github.com/weaviate/recipes-ts) Github repository.
+The [recipes repository](https://github.com/weaviate/recipes-ts) on Github has sample code for common use cases.

 ### Demo Applications

-We have a few demo applications writtten in Typescript and Javascript
+There are demo applications written in TypeScript and JavaScript here:

 - [QuoteFinder](https://github.com/weaviate/quote-finder/tree/main)
 - [NuxtVectorSearch](https://github.com/malgamves/nuxt-typescript-vector-search)